aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

      --display-name "CUSTOM_CLOUD_DISPLAY_NAME"
    ```

-   where
+   Replace the following:

-   - `organization-id` is the identifier of your Aiven organization that is to be
+   - `ORGANIZATION_IDENTIFIER` with the identifier of your Aiven organization that is to be
-     connected with your own cloud account to create the custom cloud.
+     connected with your own cloud account to create the custom cloud,
+     for example `org484338bebd2`.
+You can extract `ORGANIZATION_IDENTIFIER` from the
+     output of the `avn organization list` command.
-   - `deployment-model` is the type of [network architecture](/docs/platform/concepts/byoc#byoc-deployment)
+   - `DEPLOYMENT_MODEL_NAME` with the type of [network architecture](/docs/platform/concepts/byoc#byoc-deployment)
      your custom cloud uses:
-     - `public` model allows the Aiven control plane to connect to the service nodes via the
+     - `standard_public` (public) model allows the Aiven control plane to connect to the
-       public Internet.
+       service nodes via the public Internet.
-     - `private` model routes traffic through a proxy for additional security utilizing a
+     - `standard` (private) model routes traffic through a proxy for additional security
-       bastion host physically separated from the Aiven services.
+       utilizing a bastion host physically separated from the Aiven services.
-   - `cloud-provider` is the name of a cloud provider to be used, which is `google`.
+   - `CLOUD_PROVIDER_NAME` with the name of a cloud provider to be used, which is `google`.
-   - `cloud-region` is the name of a Google region where to create your custom cloud.
+   - `CLOUD_REGION_NAME` with the name of a Google region where to create your custom cloud,
+     for example `europe-north1`.
-   - `reserved-cidr` is a CIDR block defining the IP address range of the VPC that Aiven
+   - `CIDR_BLOCK` with a CIDR block defining the IP address range of the VPC that Aiven
      creates in your own cloud account, for example: `10.0.0.0/16`, `172.31.0.0/16`, or
      `192.168.0.0/20`.
-   - `display-name` is the name of your custom cloud.
+   - `CUSTOM_CLOUD_DISPLAY_NAME` with the name of your custom cloud, which you can set
+     arbitrarily.

     <details><summary>
     Show sample output